What to wear on an around-the-world motorcycle trip

 My personal favourite biking jacket right now is the Klim Marrakesh jacket.
 It is strong and highly breathable.
 It’s also probably the most comfortable jacket you’ll ever wear.
 I wear mine pretty much all the time, layering inside and outside, as necessary.

 But on a journey that could take me away from home for many years, I think I would want something even more robust and even more protective, albeit with the same levels of breathability as the Marrakesh.
+And so there is another Klim jacket I might choose.
 For me that would have to be the Klim Baja S4.
 It’s basically the Marrakesh on steroids, with extra strong mesh panels and areas of SuperFabric for added abrasion resistance.
 The Baja S4 would make for the perfect outer shell.
 It comes fully armoured with D3O armour.
 But it’s got no thermal.
 And in the rain it’s going to be useless, so it’s the starting point not the final solution.

 Of course, I would take a pair with me, but they would not be the only pants in my panniers.
 And that’s because, in the very hottest of conditions, a pair of Baja S4 pants would flow even more air.
 And there are going to be times, in the Outback in Australia, for example, where these are going to be much nicer to wear than even the lightest pair of single-layer motorcycle jeans.